Below are some Center programs and resources in support of Education Research.

-For more information, see The Writing Institute page.
+For more information, see the SMHS Scholarly Writing Program page.

 Medical and Health Science Education Research Grants

-SMHS encourages and supports scholarship in medical and health science education by providing $45,000 annually in grant funding for initiation of new medical and/or health science education research projects.
+SMHS encourages and supports scholarship in medical and health science education by providing grant funding for the initiation of new medical and/or health science education research projects.
 All active status, regular SMHS faculty (tenured, tenure-track or non-tenure track) are eligible to submit a proposal.
 Proposals may be submitted for up to $10,000 for one project.
 The call for proposals with further instructions and application requirements is issued to faculty in the late fall via the Faculty Affairs list serve.
-Questions should be directed to Patricia Latham, Associate Director for Education Research and Scholarship at firstname.lastname@example.org.
+Questions should be directed to Patricia Latham, Associate Director for Education Research and Scholarship at email@example.com.

-The Call for Proposals for 2022 grants is closed.
-Please view the SMHS Education Research Grants page for more information.
+Applications are currently closed.
+Please view the SMHS Education Research Grants page for more information and future offerings.

 For additional sources of funding, please view our Funding for Education Research page.